unknowtherwise67/Unified-Android-Tweaker/README.md

 2. Reboot.
 5. Have fun. :)

-## CAUTIONS AND TROUBLESHOOTS
+## CAUTIONS
-- Do not use other, similar Root Module that is not legit or verified by developer.
-- Do not install with any tweaks or mods relative modules as it can cause conflicts.
+- Do not install with any tweaks or mods relative root modules as it can cause conflicts.

-- System slowing down and reduced?
-Magisk and maybe with Zygisk often having conflicts with Root Module that are often updated and rebooted too much.
-Try uninstall one of that or all Root Module and reinstall it again.
-- If you had any problems after installed the module, try these methods (or its not even work then there could a lot of reasons):
-- Uninstall, Reboot/Restart and Reinstall the Root Module
+## TROUBLESHOOTS
-- Shutdown and Boot, during the Device is booting, press and hold combination buttons (Depends on Device) until it force Reboot/Restart the device itself, then do this at least 2-3 time, in this way, Root (Magisk, KSU, etc) will disable all installed Root Module and other features like Zygisk, etc (Use this method In case the Device is in Bootlooping).
+- If you had any problems after installed the module, try this methods (or its not even work then there could a lot of reasons): Shutdown and Boot, during the Device is booting, press and hold combination buttons (Depends on the device) until it force Reboot/Restart the device itself, then do this at least 2-3 time, in this way, Root (Magisk, KSU, etc) will auto disable all installed Root Module and other features like Zygisk, etc.

 ## NOTES
 - I only accept reported issues with LOGCAT files and other similar if is better, otherwise will be ignored and/or closed.
-- I will try to keep module up-to-date as possible and you can support if you want, but yet I'm doing all this just for free, not like I'm being paid.
+- I will try to keep module up-to-date as possible and you can support if you want, but yet I'm doing all this just for free and I'm being paid for it.
-- I DO NOT and NEVER publish repositories and releases to any other websites such as Androidacy.
+- I do not and never publish repositories and releases to any other websites such as Androidacy.
-- If you do like my work, buy me a coffee or donate, I'll thank you later. :D
+- If you do like my work, buy me a coffee or donate and I'll thank you later. :D
 - You are free to fork the repository, but please MAKE SURE to add CREDITS or get rekt and don't forget to extract any archives that may necessary.

 ## Credits